When in Vegas, dining is an indulgent adventure for me. I savor a wide array of cuisines, happily gaining a few pounds in the process.

 Less expensive but still good

-Some of the less expensive but good buffets are The Buffet at Golden Nugget, Chop Chop Buffet at the Plaza downtown, Ports O' Call Buffet at Gold Coast and Fantasy Market Buffet at the Palms.
+For more budget-friendly options without compromising on quality, consider The Buffet at Golden Nugget, Chop Buffet at the Plaza downtown, Ports O' Call Buffet at Gold Coast, and Fantasy Market Buffet at the Palms.

 Other dining options